ammadanees/contact-automation-case-study/README.md

 **By Muhammad Ammad Anees**

 ## Introduction
-As an **automation enthusiast**, I am passionate about leveraging technology to streamline processes and eliminate manual, repetitive tasks.
+As a **tech enthusiast**, I am passionate about leveraging technology to streamline processes and eliminate manual, repetitive tasks.
 This project showcases my exploration into **workflow automation using n8n**, where I built a complete contact form system that automatically handles email communications.
 The project demonstrates my ability to integrate multiple technologies and create seamless user experiences through intelligent automation.

 ## Scope & Real-World Relevance
 This project involved creating an **end-to-end contact form automation system** that manages both client-facing and internal communications.
 In real-world business contexts, this type of automation is crucial for: